qooxdoo/qooxdoo/docs/communication/README.md

-Before version 7, qooxdoo contained an older, now deprecated implementation which supports HTTP requests over different transports (Iframe, Script and XHR), and provides a JSONRPC v2 client.
+Before version 7, qooxdoo contained an older, now deprecated implementation which supports HTTP requests over different transports (Iframe, Script and XHR), and provides a JSON-RPC v2 client.
 It has be removed from the framework and put into the package [`deprecated.qx.io.remote`](https://github.com/qooxdoo/deprecated.qx.io.remote).
 You can reinstall it by executing `npx qx pkg install qooxdoo/deprecated.qx.io.remote`.